 DUTIES OF UCAR

-UCAR is required by law to maintain the privacy of your health information as set forth in this Notice and to provide you this Notice of its duties and privacy practices.
+UCAR is required by law to maintain the privacy of your PHI as set forth in this Notice and to provide you this Notice of its duties and privacy practices with respect to PHI and to notify the affected individual following a breach of unsecured PHI.
 UCAR is required to abide by the terms of this Notice, which may be amended from time to time.
 UCAR reserves the right to change the terms of this Notice and to make the new Notice provisions effective for all health information that it maintains.
 If UCAR changes its policies and procedures, UCAR will revise the Notice and will provide a copy of the revised Notice to you within 60 days of the change.
 You have the right to express complaints to UCAR and to the Secretary of the Department of Health and Human Services if you believe that your privacy rights have been violated.
-Any complaints to UCAR should be made in writing to the UCAR Privacy Officer or the UCAR Contact Person at UCAR, P.O.
-Box 3000, Boulder, CO 80307 (Center Green 4) or fax to 303-497-8701.
+Any complaints to UCAR should be made in writing to the UCAR Privacy Officer or the HIPAA Contact Person at UCAR, P.O.
+Box 3000, Boulder, CO 80307.
 UCAR encourages you to express any concerns you may have regarding the privacy of your information.
 You will not be retaliated against in any way for filing a complaint.

-UCAR has designated Laurie Carr, UCAR Benefits Manager, as its Contact Person for all issues regarding patient privacy and your privacy rights.
-You may contact her at P.O.
-Box 3000, Boulder, CO 80307 (Human Resources, Center Green 4) or 303-497-8702 or email@example.com.
+UCAR has designated Laurie Carr, UCAR Benefits Manager, as its HIPAA Contact Person for all issues regarding patient privacy and your privacy rights.
+Correspondence may be sent to P.O.
+Box 3000, Boulder, CO 80307.

 This Notice was originally effective April 14, 2003.
 Last updated September 10, 2013.